 Yet at the same time, special education teachers need to be able to handle hard emotional situations—even regularly.

 “Can you be kicked at, hair pulled or even spat on by students with students with severe disabilities?”
 Ithier asks.

 Ithier explains that special education teachers see painful realities and need to be able to detach at times.
 Teachers typically want to do all they can to assist their students, but finding the balance between helper and authority figure is imperative.

 Do your friends know when you are passionate about something?
 Do you find yourself bringing it up at parties, family gatherings … even the checkout counter at the grocery store?
 That kind of enthusiasm is important to help fuel a career in special education.

 Historically, special needs education has helped students who were overlooked by mainstream society.
 Only in the last few decades have we made progress in ensuring that people with varying levels of disability are accommodated in education.
 But there is still significant need for support and reform in the disabled community.
-Teachers must be among the strongest advocates for special needs programs—educating the general public about the reality and success of individualized education.
+Teachers must be among the strongest advocates for special needs programs and ending ableist attitudes—educating the general public about the reality and success of individualized education.

 This support ties in with the larger battles waged in defense of public education every day.
 A kindness and sincere belief that all students can and do learn and deserve the best access to education we can provide is among those battles.

 If these characteristics resonated with you, you might be naturally inclined for a career in special education.
 Landkamer advises gaining some exposure to different demographics or abilities to get a more tangible grasp of what the career entails.